F5Networks/f5-declarative-onboarding/docs/http-methods.rst

 .. _postnote:

-**NOTE**: When using Declarative Onboarding 1.4.0 and later, the response to a POST includes additional fields that help handle onboarding multiple BIG-IP devices using the Container without waiting for previous declarations to finish onboarding.
+**NOTE**: When using Declarative Onboarding 1.4.0 and later, the response to a POST includes additional fields that help identify asynchronous Declarative Onboarding tasks.
 These fields are **id** and **selfLink**.
 For example, a POST using 1.4.0 returns the following:

 .. code-block:: bash
    :emphasize-lines: 2-3